Environmental Initiatives Environmental Initiatives

 Our sponsor, Mitsubishi Estate Co., Ltd. focuses proactively on environmental creation development through using natural energy and adopting energy-saving technologies.
 JRE, in cooperation with Mitsubishi Estate group, promotes sustainable urban development.
 Mitsubishi Estate Co., Ltd. is environmentally conscious, ensuring compliance with soil contamination and other environmental laws and regulations based on the “Mitsubishi Estate Group 2030 Goals for SDGs”.

-JRE acquired GRAND FRONT OSAKA (North Building) and GRAND FRONT OSAKA (Umekita Plaza and South Building) in October 2021, ensuring that enough countermeasures have been implemented on the brownfield land.
+JRE acquired GRAND FRONT OSAKA (North Building) and GRAND FRONT OSAKA (Umekita Plaza and South Building) in October 2021, ensuring that countermeasures have been implemented against the brownfield land (former yard site) where groundwater and soil contamination has been confirmed.

 The north district of the Osaka Station in which GRAND FRONT OSAKA is situated is the largest terminal in western Japan where seven stations and 12 railway lines converge.
 The property is directly connected to JR Osaka Station via a pedestrian deck and enjoys close proximity to Umeda Station on the Hankyu and Hanshin lines as well as various subway lines, making transportation extremely convenient.